dkagramanyan/wc_cv/docs/examples/diffit.md

 [**DiffiT-v2**](https://github.com/dkagramanyan/DiffiT-v2) is a performance refresh of NVlabs' DiffiT (Diffusion Vision Transformers) used to generate WC-Co microstructure SEM images.
-Its training evaluation is wired into combra: every evaluation tick scores generated samples with {py:func}`combra.metrics.compute_all_metrics`.
+Its training evaluation is wired into combra: every evaluation tick scores generated samples with combra's sharded split-API metrics — numerically equivalent to {py:func}`combra.metrics.compute_all_metrics`.

 The combra integration is **optional** — DiffiT does not depend on combra.
 The